lowkaihon/data-analyst-agent-V2/README.md

 The agentic approach allows GPT-5-mini to adapt its exploration strategy to each unique dataset and question, rather than following a rigid workflow.

-**Performance Note**: The UI implements React.memo, lazy rendering, and memoized operations to maintain smooth interactions during the 20-30 step analysis workflow.
-Tool calls render efficiently even with 40+ steps in the conversation history.
+**Performance Note**: The UI implements React.memo, lazy rendering, and memoized operations to maintain smooth interactions during comprehensive analysis sessions.
+Tool calls render efficiently even with 50+ steps in the conversation history.

 **When to Use Each Mode:**